nTafirei/Agent-Orchestrator-Public/README.md

 driverClassName=org.hsqldb.jdbc.JDBCDriver<br/>
 <br/>

-If you choose to use MySQL of PostGreSQL, then <br/>
+If you choose to use MYSQL of PostGreSQL, then <br/>
 Create a database using the settings in <br/>
 {ROOT_DIR}/tomcat11/webapps/orchestrator/WEB-INF/classes/msql-hikari.properties or <br/>
 {ROOT_DIR}/tomcat11/webapps/orchestrator/WEB-INF/classes/postgres-hikari.properties<br/>